|The Order of Augustinians of the Immaculate Heart of Mary||

 Fr.
 Joseph Augustine Menna, Prior

 Fr.
 Joseph serves as Prior General of the Order and is a founding member of the Augustinians of the Immaculate Heart of Mary.
-He received a degree in Religious Studies at La Salle University and has been an educator for over 20 years.
+He received a degree in Religious Studies at La Salle University and has been an educator for over 25 years.
 Fr.
 Joseph has a background in religious studies, personal development, spirituality, psychology, and math.
 Fr.
-Joseph was ordained to the priesthood in 2005, and serves as Pastor of St. Mary of Grace Church in Media, PA.
+Joseph was ordained to the priesthood in 2005

 Friar Shane Nicholas Neese

 Friar Shane has a passion for intercessory prayer and is entrusted with the prayer and Mass request ministry of the Order.
 He works as the mentor-supervisor of a team of data collectors to gather survey data for a social science research company.
-Friar Shane has taken the lead in expanding our digital resources for outreach and community prayer, and also serves as the community archivist.
+Friar Shane has taken the lead in expanding our digital resources for outreach and community prayer, and also serves as the community archivist and vocations director.
 He lives in Chester, PA with his long-time partner and their dog.